 Here at Jiminy’s, we are passionate about dogs, people, the planet and producing pure and perfect food for pups.

 This is why we specialize in cricket treats for dogs.
 We only work with “clean” cricket farms and all our crickets are happy crickets who live long (for a cricket, anyway) enriching lives.

 Jiminy’s cricket protein dog treats come in four tasty flavors.

-All of our dog cricket treats are low-calorie, made right here in the U.S.A., hypoallergenic, free from fillers and super tasty for training and treat time!
+All of our dog cricket treats are low-calorie, made right here in the U.S.A., gut friendly, free from fillers and super tasty for training and treat time!